Chapter Twenty One

 They were here!

 I was sprinting down the stairs in a second and rushing back to the entrance.
-I had to get the gates open ready for them.
-A gathering of walkers had congregated at the entrance and I hissed with distaste.
+I had to get the gates open ready for them, I quickly thought after remembering Daryl's last request.
+A gathering of walkers had congregated at the entrance when I reached it and I hissed with distaste.
 Taking out my knife, I killed as many as I could before their attention was diverted towards the approaching convoy and I turned my attention on opening the gates.

 As I had tied the rope quite inefficiently I realised that there was no really smart way to undo them quickly so with a sigh, after thinking about all my efforts, I began to cut at the rope with my knife.
-Glancing up, I noticed a motorcycle lead the convoy, followed by the familiar sight of an RV - seeing the camper made my heart leap.
-Both from memories of it's owner and the prospect of the survivors within.
+Glancing up, I noticed a motorcycle lad the convoy, followed by the familiar sight of an RV.
+Seeing the camper made my heart leap.
+Both from memories of its owner and the prospect of the survivors within.

 After discarding the useless rope, I began to heave at the gate to open it.
 This took my longer than it had taken Daryl before, as the hunter had far more strength than myself, though I managed it eventually.
-I opened the gate wide enough for the vehicles to get in then backed up and waited for their arrival.
+I opened the gate wide enough for the vehicles to get in then backed up and waited for their arrival, ushering Toby back out of their way too.

-The motorcycle came first, a familiar figure as it's rider.
+The motorcycle came first, a familiar figure as its rider.
 The sight of the man made my stomach clench suddenly and I couldn't help but smile as the hunter parked up his bike and ran over to my side, ready to help me close the gate.
 I was grinning from ear to ear when I met his gaze.
-He returned it with a small smile.
+He returned it with a slight nod of his head, taking in my expression, thoughtfully.

-"You alright?"
+"Ya alright?"
 Daryl breathed.
 I nodded, not finding it in me to speak.
-"Told you I'd be back."
+"Told ya I'd be back."

 The RV took up most of the room, though the green Hyundai and red Chevrolet managed to squeeze in beside it.
 Once they were all in, Daryl and I wasted no time in shutting the gate and I didn't have time to catch a glimpse of any of the drivers or passengers of the cars.
 I didn't have much time to process anything as the main focus was to secure the gate and make us safe once more.

-Wordlessly, Daryl produced a tough looking chain than the previous one we had used and began to tie the fence up tightly with it.
+Wordlessly, Daryl produced a tough looking chain and began to tie the fence up tightly with it.
 I met the hunter's gaze with a raised eyebrow and he jolted his head in the direction of the RV.
 I nodded with understanding and said nothing as Daryl then brought out a metal padlock and clasped the closed, locking us away from the outside world.

 "Do you have the key to this one or are we going to rely on Shane's methods of unlocking things?"
 I muttered, finding my voice.
 Daryl smirked and showed me a key that he had been keeping in his pocket.
 "You found your bike, I see."

 "T-Dog brought it for me."
 He told me.
 "Silly bastard almost crashed it apparently.
 Would have put an arrow in his ass if he did."
-I smirked.
+I smirked back.

 "Did you thank him?"
 I asked.
 Daryl snorted.

-"You my mother now?"
-He muttered.
-When I raised an eyebrow he grunted and nodded.
-Satisfied, I smiled and without letting the hunter think, flung my arms around him.
+"Ya my mother now or something?"
+He muttered, his expression softer.
+Satisfied, I smiled and without letting the hunter think, I flung my arms around him.

 "Thank you for coming back."
 I told him quietly and he replied with a muttering of 'told ya I would'.
+His body was tense as I hugged him and he didn't return the embrace.
+I didn't care though, glad to see him again.
 Without thinking, I added; "I'm glad you're safe." before pulling away and rushing to greet the others, not letting the hunter even process what had happened.

 I felt a healthy rush of heat creep up onto my face and I knew a blush had made it's way onto my cheeks.
 Figures.
 I didn't have time to think about what this meant before I was suddenly engulfed in a hug from a certain blonde friend.

 "Oh God," Andrea breathed, squeezing me tight.
 I returned her hug though perhaps with less enthusiasm.
 I may have done if I wasn't so exhausted.
+I was thankful anyway to find her safe and sound.
+The last memories of the woman sprung to mind as I thought of Dale dying in my arms.
+Swallowing hard, I tried to concentrate on the presence.
 "I'm so glad you're alright, I thought we had lost you at the farm."
 I pulled away and smiled at my friend.

 "I'm glad you're alright too."
 I told her, sincerely.

-I was greeted like this equally with the rest of them and I relished the group before me; the survivors.
-The Grimes were all still in tact, I noted, and I was surprised when Lori wrapped her arms around me in a hug.
-Shane hung back beside his best friend, and whilst Rick gave me a hug of his own, Shane merely nodded in acknowledgement and even gave me a small smile.
+The Grimes family were all still in tact, I noted, and I was surprised when Lori wrapped her arms around me in a hug.
+I was shocked at the contact from the woman, but accepted the embrace regardless, glad to find she was alright.
+Shane hung back beside his best friend, and while Rick gave me a hug of his own, Shane merely nodded in acknowledgement and even gave me a small smile.
 It was something at least.
 T-Dog's bear like arms practically lifted me off the ground and the sound of his laughter tickled my ears.
 In comparison, Glenn's arms were much more scrawny and yet the Asian boy still managed to hold me tightly.
 It was a heart-breaking sight when I turned to the Greene family, only Herschel and Maggie remaining.
 I swallowed hard and tried to smile at the pair of them before holding the remaining Greene daughter tightly as I watched her trying to hold back a sob.
 Herschel's expression was blank though he managed a nod when I turned to him.
 He looked to be a broken man and I realised that Daryl had probably told them about what had happened to the rest of their family.

 Selfish as it was, I was glad I wasn't the barer of that news.